 Use cases of LLMs in clinical settings

-1- Medical transcription
+1. Medical transcription

 LLMs can help create medical transcriptions by:

-- Extracting important medical details
+- Extracting critical medical details.

-- Condensing medical data into compliant medical records that align with the relevant sections of an EHR
+- Condensing medical data into compliant medical records that align with the relevant sections of an EHR.

-2- Electronic health records (EHR) enhancement
+2. Electronic health records (EHR) enhancement

 The proliferation of electronic health records (EHR) has accumulated a vast repository of patient data, which, if mined effectively, can become a goldmine for healthcare improvement.

-Real-life use case – Google’s MedLM is also used by BenchSci, Accenture, and Deloitte for electronic health records enhancement (EHR).
+Real-life use case: Google’s MedLM is also used by BenchSci, Accenture, and Deloitte for electronic health records enhancement (EHR).

 - BenchSci has integrated MedLM into its ASCEND platform to improve the quality of preclinical research.